Darren Styles: Solo career

-Styles' first solo record was "Feelin' Fine" which was released as Unique in 1998.
-His solo career as Darren Styles started in 2002 after releasing a record for Nukleuz and other labels.
-He has also released many records on Raver Baby and his first solo single was "Save Me" released on All Around the World.
+Styles' first record that he provided vocals on was "Feelin' Fine" which was released under the alias Unique in 1998.
+Even though this was his first solo track, Force is credited on an edit released later that year as the 'Force & Styles Remix', which has been known as the 12" mix by some.
+His solo career as Darren Styles officially started around 2002 after releasing a record for Nukleuz and other labels.
+He has also released many records on Raver Baby and his first solo single was "Save Me" released on All Around the World in 2006.

 In 2005, Styles partnered with Hixxy to follow up the Bonkers series by initiating a popular compilation mix series called Clubland X-Treme Hardcore, several releases of which attained BRIT Certified Gold status.
 Fellow artist MC Storm claimed the series to be "another massive turning point for hardcore".

 Styles has released singles collaborating with other artists on tracks such as "Sure Feels Good" and "Discolights" with Ultrabeat and "Right by Your Side" with N-Force.
 In 2008, he released Skydivin'.
 The album was a collection of old and new hardcore and commercial songs.
 This album reached No. 4 in the UK, # 41 in Ireland and has since been certified Gold in the UK.
-His follow-up single to "Discolights" with Ultrabeat was the song "Girls Like You", released 2 February 2009.
-Styles owns Junkbox Records which has released a number of singles.
+His follow-up single to "Discolights" with Ultrabeat was the song "Girls Like You" with Dougal and Kenny Hayes, released 2 February 2009 under the alias United In Dance (formed of Styles, Dougal, and Gammer).
+He created Junkbox Records in 2006 which has released a number of singles.

-In June and July 2009, Styles and Ultrabeat embarked on a ten-date UK-wide co-headlined tour, accompanied by Breeze, Infextious, DJ Frisco, MC Domino, Rebecca Rudd (Ultrabeat) and N-force.
+In June and July 2009, Styles and Ultrabeat embarked on a ten-date UK-wide co-headlined tour, accompanied by Breeze, Infextious, DJ Frisco, MC Domino, Rebecca Rudd (Ultrabeat's current lead vocalist replacing Re-Con after his departure in 2013) and N-Force.
 Starting in Sheffield, the tour went to Liverpool, Birmingham, Bristol, Dublin, Belfast, Glasgow, Newcastle, Manchester and London.
 In late November and early December 2009, Styles was part of Clubland Live 3 which toured through England, Scotland and Ireland.

 Styles' most recent album Feel the Pressure was released on 23 August 2010, and features the singles "Outta My Head", "Sound Without a Name" and "Holding On".

 Personal life

 Styles is married to Fiona Merry who appeared on the 2007 edition of the reality television series Shipwrecked.
-They had a baby girl on 3 November 2010.
+Merry also provided the voiceover for the intro to Clubland X-Treme Hardcore 4 in December 2007.